valendesigns/option-tree/readme.txt

 == Changelog ==

+= 2.0.12 =
+* Added additional filters to the array that builds the Theme Option UI.

 = 2.0.11 =
 * Added filters to the array that builds the Theme Option UI.
 * Added .format-setting-wrap div to allow for complex CSS layouts.